Key Takeaways

 How to Avoid

-- Never stop to watch a street game in any Spanish tourist city — the entire audience is in on it
+- Never stop to watch a street game in any Spanish tourist city — the entire audience is in on it.

-- Keep walking, even if you're curious — once you stop, the social pressure to participate begins
+- Keep walking, even if you're curious — once you stop, the social pressure to participate begins.

-- Don't accept 'help' or 'tips' from any bystander around a street game, as they're working with the operator
+- Don't accept 'help' or 'tips' from any bystander around a street game, as they're working with the operator.

-- Remember that these games are mathematically and physically impossible to win — the ball is always palmed
+- Remember that these games are mathematically and physically impossible to win — the ball is always palmed.

-- Report the location to Policía Local (112) if you witness it operating; while they'll scatter, it helps disrupt repeated operations
+- Report the location to Policía Local (112) if you witness it operating; while they'll scatter, it helps disrupt repeated operations.

-Seville's horse-drawn carriages are one of those experiences that look spectacular in photos — clip-clopping through the streets around the cathedral or through the gardens of Parque de María Luisa in golden afternoon light.
-But the gap between the photogenic promise and the reality varies enormously depending on who you hire.
 Licensed carriage operators have official permits, clearly marked pricing boards, and set routes.
 Unlicensed operators — who sometimes park near legitimate ones to capture tourist overflow — quote prices verbally, change them at the end of the tour, take routes that are shorter or less scenic than agreed, and may demand tips so aggressively that the experience turns unpleasant.
-Reddit travelers in Seville have reported being quoted €30 for a tour and charged €60 on return, with the driver claiming the price was per-person rather than per-carriage.
-The legitimate carriage rate in Seville for a standard 45-minute tour is roughly €45–55 for up to four people.
-Any 'special deal' significantly below this, or any quote that seems flexible, is a warning to walk away.
+Reddit travelers in Seville have reported being quoted €30 for a tour and charged €60 on return, with the driver claiming the price was per-person rather than per-carriage. if he refuses to tell you, get another' — which applies equally to the carriage rank.

 Red Flags